jmalaldynallmtwny-maker/Hedera-KYC-App/README.md

 ## Demo Video

-Watch the demo on YouTube: https:[//youtu.be/Ad44riH5CgI?si=7QZl6KbmuON2DiJr](https://youtu.be/tO3fOZvSzaA)
+Watch the demo on YouTube: https: [//youtu.be/Ad44riH5CgI?si=7QZl6KbmuON2DiJr](https://youtu.be/tO3fOZvSzaA)